Dave-241/davrica/README.md

-# safarika
+# davrica

 Take a glimpse of Africa’s bewitching attractions